DanielTakeshi/deep_learning_practice/bedmake_ssl/README.md

 # Self-Supervised Learning (SSL)

+In progress:

-I need to adjust the transforms to deal with pairs of images and with the action parameterization we use.
+- Adjust `custom_transforms.py` to deal with pairs of images and with the action parameterization we use.
+- Fix `ryan_data.py` to actually use and train on his data.

 With the appropriate data, `python prepare_data.py` results in: